- April is a month to watch lakes and reservoirs on a

 are used to starting near dawn to catch peak feeding

-activity and movement, this is a month when almost any
+activity and movement, during April almost any

 time of the day can be productive.
 If there has been a